jonathanp0/TransactionStatistics/README.md

 would be possible to go further.

-Unit test are included to check the logic of the Statistics and TransactionStatisticsManager classes, which can be executed with "mvn test".
+Unit test are included to check the logic of the Statistics and TransactionStatisticsManager classes, which can be executed with `mvn test`.
-To run a server for testing purposes, execute "mvn spring-boot:run".
+To run a server for testing purposes, execute `mvn spring-boot:run`.